 As someone who is always out and about in London, the chance to visit somewhere for the first time is a real treat.
 Why have I not been there before?
-Well, despite being on this site since 1348 this is the first time the public have been allowed inside Charterhouse.
+Well, despite being on this site since 1348 this is the first time the public has been allowed inside Charterhouse.

 Opening up after so many closed centuries was a major event so who better to do the honours than Her Majesty The Queen, as is proudly proclaimed on this stone: